-In webdesign it works similar.
-For many users well-thought-out landing page will be the good experience of getting to the right destination and starting a journey around the website from the proper point.
-In our previous article sharing the details of design for efficient landing pages we mentioned that process of creating landing pages lies on the crossroads of design, marketing, user research, psychology and other spheres dealing with people, their behavior and solving their problems.
+In web design, it works similarly.
+For many users, a well-thought-out landing page will be the good experience of getting to the right destination and starting a journey around the website from the proper point.
+In our previous article sharing the details of the design for efficient landing pages, we mentioned that process of creating landing pages lies on the crossroads of design, marketing, user research, psychology and other spheres dealing with people, their behavior and solving their problems.

 Here we have collected 10 different UI design concepts accomplished by studio designers.
-They represent different landing page reflecting various business goals, natures of presented offer and visual styles supporting the purpose.
+They represent different landing page reflecting various business goals, the nature of the presented offer and visual styles supporting the purpose.

 Landing page for the shop selling organic products

-We can also see that in this case the designer chooses quite short and condensed copy blocks which provide users with basic data and give the links to learn more following the call-to-action.
-At the same time keywords describing the most important benefits like ‘organic’, ‘home-made’, ‘quality’ are marked out visually so that they could be noticed at once.
-This strategy is wise as users do not need to spend much time reading to learn about the service, but see the opportunity to learn more any time they need.
+We can also see that in this case, the designer chooses quite short and condensed copy blocks which provide users with basic data and give the links to learn more following the call-to-action.
+At the same time keywords describing the most important benefits like ‘organic’, ‘home-made’, ‘quality’ is marked out visually so that they could be noticed at once.
+This strategy is wise as users do not need to spend much time reading to learn about the service but see the opportunity to learn more any time they need.

 Landing page for a website providing services for everyday life

 Here is the landing page concept designed for a website of the agency that presents its services.
 The variety of provided services is echoed by the variety of colors used in the interface.
 The designer’s aim was to make it lively, vivid and attractive, creating the catchy first impression and supporting positive user experience with engaging design solutions.
 Dynamic motion accents add much to the general stylistic solution whereas a good combination of fonts with the balanced contrast of layout elements create the field of good visual perception and enhance readability.